tommyrharper/mission-ctrl/README.md

 http://mission-ctrl.surge.sh

-This was our final project at Makers Academ.
+This was our final project at Makers Academy.
 The focus of the project was to take on a completely new tech stack and showcase our ability to follow AGILE processes and T.D.D when faced with such challenge.

 # What is Mission-Ctrl?
 Mission-ctrl is a game developed to help engineers hone their shortcut knowledge and practise them in a fun and competitive space !